ScilifelabDataCentre/OrderPortal/INSTALLATION.md

     `["dummy"]` (a string in a list).
   - The Roles fields should not be changed.

-Initialize the database in CouchDB to load the design documents (index definitions).
+Initialize the database in CouchDB.
 This requires a valid **settings** file.

     $ cd /var/www/apps/xyz/OrderPortal/orderportal
     $ sudo -u nginx PYTHONPATH=/var/www/apps/xyz/OrderPortal python2 init_database.py